 Push to break up too-big US banks doesn't sway Fed's Dudley

-NEW YORK (Reuters) - One of Wall Street's top regulators on Thursday said he was not yet convinced by the arguments of some lawmakers and at least one fellow Federal Reserve official that breaking up banks that were "too big to fail" was the right way to protect the U.S. financial system.
+NEW YORK Nov 7 (Reuters) - One of Wall Street's top regulators on Thursday said he was not yet convinced by the arguments of some lawmakers and at least one fellow Federal Reserve official that breaking up banks that were too big to fail was the right way to protect the U.S. financial system.

-"I am not yet convinced that breaking up large, complex firms is the right approach," Dudley told a Global Economic Policy Forum at New York University's law school.
+"I am not yet convinced that breaking up large, complex firms is the right approach," Dudley said in prepared remarks at New York University's law school.